Overview

 At Cornell since 2003, Cary Howie received his B.A. in Literature from Bard College and his M.A. and Ph.D. in Comparative Literature from Stanford University.

 Cary’s writing and teaching tend to put medieval literary and religious sources into conversation with modern practices and preoccupations.
-In courses such as “On Paying Attention,” “On Practice and Perfection,” and “The Art of Love,” he attempts to give students the freedom to explore aspects of their intellectual and embodied lives that are usually overlooked in more traditional academic settings.
+In courses such as “On Paying Attention,” “On Practice and Perfection,” "On Difficulty," and “The Art of Love,” he attempts to give students the freedom to explore aspects of their intellectual and embodied lives that are usually overlooked in more traditional academic settings.
 He is interested in breaking down familiar boundaries between academic and literary languages, as well as cultivating new ways of asking old questions, especially questions about the body and the soul, in the variously rich vocabularies of English, French, Italian and Latin.

 ROMS Courses - Fall 2024